 THOMAS ZEHETMAIR - Conductor

 NIKITA NAUMOV - Double Bass

 The double bass steps into the spotlight so rarely that a new concerto by one of Europe’s most distinguished composers is big news.
 Eötvös’ piece comes to you hot on the heels of its Berlin premiere, and the soloist is the Orchestra’s own, Nikita Naumov.

 Expect classic Hungarian passion, brilliant colour and fiery drama: a combination you also find in Bartók’s celebratory opening work.
 To close, Zehetmair directs a festive treat – the symphony Haydn performed to thank the city of Oxford for its hospitality.

 Composer Insights, 6.45pm - 7.10pm

-Free to concert ticket holders in Edinburgh and Glasgow
+Free to concert ticket holders in Edinburgh, Glasgow and Inverness

 Violinist Robert McFall discusses the influence of folk music in Hungarian music